Sagittariusm87/Gesture-Control-Robot/README.md

    - ✅ Click **Verify** to compile the code.
    - 📤 Click **Upload** to send the code to your ESP32.

+7. **Copy ESP32 IP Address to Python Code**
+   - Open the **Serial Monitor** in Arduino IDE after uploading.
+   - Locate the **IP address** printed in the output.
+   - Copy this IP address and paste it into the variable `x` inside your Python code.

 ---

 ## Part 3: Running the Python Environment 🐍